saya6k/hassio-addon-mattermost/DOCS.md

 # Home Assistant Add-on: Mattermost

-This is a web service to print labels on Brother QL label printers.
+This is a Home-Assistant Add-on to serve Mattermost.

+It's primarily aimed for family use.

+_Working On: Ingress_

 ## Configuration